BestTimesToVisit.com Logo

 Top Things to Do

-Seek out a local bakery in the Sassi to savor the iconic Pane di Matera, a sourdough bread with a distinctive horn shape and a rich, complex flavor.
-Enjoy it simply with local olive oil or as the base for a bruschetta.
-The aroma alone is an experience, and tasting this bread connects you directly to the region's agricultural heritage.
+Seek out a local bakery (forno) and indulge in the famous Pane di Matera, a sourdough bread with a distinctive conical shape and a hard crust.
+Enjoy it simply with local olive oil or as part of a traditional Lucanian meal.
+The aroma alone is worth the visit.

 See all 8 things to do →